AlexsLemonade/sc-data-integration/scripts/README.md

 These processed SCE objects are in the S3 bucket, `s3://sc-data-integration/scpca/scpca-downstream-analyses`.

 The following commands are used in this order to generate the SCE objects with added celltype information.
+Note that your system must have >=16GB RAM to run the third script, `add-rms-celltypes.R`.

 ```
 # step 1: obtain filtered sce objects from S3 corresponding to SCPCP00005